Playing Around With tikz

 circles.
 The language says: draw a circle centered at

-color - Then the Bézier curve, controlled the 2 middle points
+(0,0)(for the first point), and of size2pt.
+All these circles are filled with thegraycolor - Then the Bézier curve, controlled the 2 middle points

 and extending from the first to the last point.
 The